No. 23 California holds off Ole Miss

 Redshirt freshman quarterback Matt Corral completed 22 of 41 passes for 266 yards and rushed for 56 yards and a touchdown for the Rebels (2-2), who had a two-game winning streak broken and will visit No. 2 Alabama next Saturday.

-Garbers threw a 9-yard touchdown pass to Jordan Duncan and a 60-yard touchdown pass to Jake Tonges for a 28-13 lead with 9:03 left in the third quarter.
-Duncan caught five passes for 63 yards and Tonges had three plus catches for 88 yards.
+In the second half, Garbers threw a 9-yard touchdown pass to Jordan Duncan and a 60-yard touchdown pass to Jake Tonges for a 28-13 lead with 9:03 left in the third quarter.
+Duncan caught five passes for 63 yards and Tonges had three catches for 88 yards.

 Ole Miss halfback Jerrion Ealy scored on a 15-yard run with 4:29 remaining to make it 28-20, one play after Plumlee replaced Corral at quarterback and rushed for 47 yards on a called run.

-Note: EditorsNote: tweaks seventh graf, eliminates extraneous word